pschwede/AnchorBot/README.md

 The Idea
 --------
-I had the feeling that I should discribe this more and why I started this.
+I had the feeling that I should discribe this more and also why I started this.

-I suppose, you have this situation almost everyday, so I made some review about this:
+I suppose, you share my situation almost every day:

 Basically I started my browser to see what's going on in the outside world.
 I usually iterated through a mostly static list of bookmarks: news pages, blogs,